smileisak/provider-harbor/README.md

-# provider-template
+# provider-harbor

-`provider-template` is a minimal [Crossplane](https://crossplane.io/) Provider that is meant to be used as a template for implementing new Providers.
-It comes with the following features that are meant to be refactored:

-- A `ProviderConfig` type that only points to a credentials `Secret`.
-- A `MyType` resource type that serves as an example managed resource.
-- A managed resource controller that reconciles `MyType` objects and simply prints their configuration in its `Observe` method.
+`provider-harbor` is a [Crossplane](https://crossplane.io/) Provider for Harbor.

+Work still in progress ...

 ## Developing